Theory of Andreev Blockade in a Double Quantum Dot with a Superconducting Lead

 Proposed topological quantum computing architectures feature single and double quantum dots for Majorana state readout \cite{aasen2016,karzig2017,plugge2017majorana}.
 Superconducting double dots are investigated in the context of crossed Andreev reflection which is a key ingredient in recent parafermion proposals \cite{hofstetter2009,klinovaja2014}.
 Finally, chains of superconducting quantum dots have been proposed as emulators of the one-dimensional Kitaev model \cite{SauNatComm12,FulgaNJP13,ZhangNJP16}.
 Andreev blockade phenomena may manifest in all of the above situations and can be leveraged to enhance advanced quantum device functionality.

 {\it Acknowledgements --\/} We thank A. Tacla for insightful discussions.
 DP and SMF acknowledge support from the Charles E. Kaufman foundation, NSF PIRE-1743717.
-SMF acknowledges NSF DMR-1252962, NSF DMR-1743972, ONR and ARO.
+SMF acknowledges NSF DMR-1252962, NSF DMR-1743972, NSF DMR-1906325, ONR and ARO.